Optimal Delegation and Decoupling in the Design of Liability Rules (with Paul Goldbart), 100 Michigan Law Review 1 (2001)

 Rule 3: the court finds the Polluter has not created a nuisance and permits pollution to continue without restriction.

 Date of Authorship for this Version

 Ayres, Ian and Goldbart, Paul M., "Optimal Delegation and Decoupling in the Design of Liability Rules" (2001).
 Faculty Scholarship Series.
-Paper 1245.
+1245.